 We created the images as wide as possible so that we had the flexibility in post-production to re-frame and reposition as we needed.
 This also makes it easier for the designer’s job at the next stage of creating the tube advert.
 Shooting with a 36 megapixel camera gives us that flexibility without losing detail if we need to zoom in and change frame later.

 With sushi being so detailed, perhaps the hardest part is deciding to abandon the restaurant photography rulebook when it came to lighting.
 We were frequently changing between top-down, 45 degree and flat side angle shots as well, so being flexible with our lighting in a confined space represented a challenge.
 Placing the shadows where we wanted them, without hiding ingredients, maximising drama and contrast, and working with shapes and patterns were all considerations.
 We adopted lots of back and side lighting, and were prepared to shoot, review and then completely rebuild the designs if they weren’t quite working.
 This all takes time, but it has to be a quality-first approach.
 Thankfully this resulted to the sushi photography looking beautiful so was worth the trial and error!

-During the shoot we were tethered up to a laptop so that we could review our work as we went, as well as letting Muna and her team view the images as we went along.
-When an image makes the client go “ooo” “ahhh” “yesss” you know you’re doing something right 😉
+During the shoot we were tethered up to a laptop so that we could review our work as we shot – checking the composition and accuracy, as well as letting Muna and her team view the images as we went along.
+When an image makes the client go “ooo” “ahhh” “yesss” you know you’re doing something right!

-Now as rewarding as those sounds were, I must admit the most rewarding part of the day was finishing at 8pm and being brought the best Sushi in London to our table by one very talented chef – not only did we have the opportunity to get our teeth stuck into Sushi photography but the taste of the sushi as well, so it was a win-win!
+As rewarding as those sounds were, I must admit the most rewarding part of the day was finishing at 8pm and being brought the best Sushi in London to our table by one very talented chef – not only did we have the opportunity to get our teeth stuck into Sushi restaurant photography but the taste of the sushi as well, so it was a win-win!